 Many businesses are being forced to make hard decisions about what costs can be eliminated and what can not.

 “Although health insurance is a top priority for small businesses, in the wake of the pandemic-related economic challenges, nearly one-third of survey respondents indicated they were not sure they could keep up with premium payments beyond August 15, 2020.
 The resulting disruption in health insurance coverage could have significant impacts on health care access and delivery.” catalyst.nejm.org

 Although there are still many unknowns with the pandemic, one thing is becoming more and more clear.
 Dental insurance – an already broken system – is being badly impacted by the pandemic.
 Patients are losing their dental benefits and that poses a great risk to practices.

 According to market research, uninsured patients visit the dentist 3x’s less often.
 This also means their treatment plan acceptance is much much lower.
 While uninsured patients value their oral health, the concern over unknown costs keep them from routine visits.
-But here’s the good news, 89% of uninsured patients are interested in purchasing a dental plan if it has transparent pricing options that are affordable.
+But there is good news!
+89% of uninsured patients are interested in purchasing a dental plan if it has transparent pricing options that are affordable.

-By offering a dental membership program, your patients become loyal to your practice and not swayed or stopped by third party decision makers.
+By offering a membership plan, your patients become loyal to you and not impacted by third party decision makers.
 There are no limitations in coverage or surprise costs, paperwork and prior authorizations are gone!
 And your patients teeth and overall health are well cared for.
 What could be better?
 (We didn’t even mention that it will create a recurring revenue stream for your practice, ,but that’s for another blog.)

-As the world continues to change and react to the pandemic, patients and dentists are beginning to feel the impacts and looking for alternatives to insurance.
+As the world continues to change and react to the pandemic, patients and dentists begin to look for insurance alternatives.
 How will your practice respond to the new world?